Tolulope-Faseyiku/Power-Station-Analysis/README.md

 ### Dashboard Requirements
 The dashboard requirements formed the basis of my analysis, and they asked the following question:
+-  Which project could deliver the most power?
+-  Which country had the most power to be delivered to?
+-  How many projects are operational compared to other statuses?
+-  Which region had the most operational and non-operational projects?

 ## TOOLS